Are you looking for some common book idioms?

 - Meaning: When something is off the record or done in secret

-- Example: Kayden’s contribution to the new library is off the record.
+- Example: Keep Kayden’s contribution to the new library off the books.
+We don’t want to spark a competition between the employees.

 On the books